-The following standards are recommended at Level 2, but not all will be completed during the year.
+The following standards are recommended at Level 2.
+Not all will be completed during the year.
 The make-up of this course will be decided with the class at the beginning of the year.
-It is envisioned that the course will be approximately 17 credits, and will be made up of both externally and internally assessed standards.
+The courses designed aim to be approximately 17 credits.